grafana/tempo/docs/sources/tempo/getting-started/tempo-in-grafana.md

 ---
 title: Tempo in Grafana
+description: Grafana has a built-in Tempo data source that can be used to query Tempo and visualize traces.
 weight: 400
 ---

 # Tempo in Grafana

-Grafana has a built-in Tempo datasource that can be used to query Tempo and visualize traces.
+Grafana has a built-in Tempo data source that can be used to query Tempo and visualize traces.
 This page describes the high-level features and their availability.
 Use the latest versions for best compatibility and stability.

 ## Use TraceQL to dig deep into trace data